 - Sell or give away the guns to a licensed firearms dealer.
 The dealer will provide a receipt with the guns’ descriptions and serial numbers.
 If the guns were transferred, the receipt will indicate whether the transfer is temporary or permanent.
 The receipts must be given to the court and local police; or

-5. Can the criminal record get sealed?
+5. Can my criminal record get sealed?

 Learn about how to get a Nevada criminal record seal.